LBALab/lba2remake/doc/getting_started.md

 ## Manual Import

-Only do this step if the import script failed (that means you have some other version then Steam or GoG.
-But if you have Steam or GoG version, make sure to update it to the latest before runing the import script)
+Only do this step if the import script failed (that means you have some other version than Steam or GoG.
+But if you have Steam or GoG version, make sure to update it to the latest before runing the import script, as it usually helps)

 #### Copy the resource files

 Musics, voices, sound samples and videos can't be read directly, they have to be converted to mp4 and aac files.
 We have a convert script, but before you need to copy the original files manually to the _www/data_

-* Copy the *.HQR, *.OBL, *.ILE files and the VOX, MUSIC, VIDEO folders from the original game install folder to www/data All those files can be inside an ISO image that comes with your game, so you need to extract them.
+* Copy the *.HQR, *.OBL, *.ILE files and the VOX, MUSIC, VIDEO folders from the original game install folder to _www/data_ All those files can be inside an ISO image that comes with your game, so you need to extract them.
 But they all must be there.
 * Music ends up in the _www/data/MUSIC_ folder
 * Video hqr file ends up in the _www/data/VIDEO_ folder